MarketCategory

-Millions of entrepreneurs in India’s tier-2 and tier-3 towns are selling products through their websites every day.
+Millions of entrepreneurs in India are selling products through their websites every day.
 But at some point, they realize the only way to grow is to bring still more people to their websites.
-The question is how?
-We can answer this question by defining what is SEO (search engine optimisation).
+The question is - how?

 Nearly 70 percent of Indian respondents to a 2017 study said they search for information on the internet before making a purchase.

 Much like people around the world, India consumers do online research before making a purchase.
-This provides a prime opportunity for business owners who have the eyes to see.
-Clearly, the first step in getting in front of those who are searching, is to attract the attention of the search engines.
+This provides a prime opportunity for business owners.
+Clearly, the first step in getting in front of those who are searching is to attract the attention of search engines.

 What is SEO?

-By bringing visitors to your website, SEO helps in lead generation.
+By bringing visitors to your website, SEO helps in lead generation and eventually sales and conversions.

-Your business website will inform existing and potential customers about the nature of your business and the type of products and services you provide.
-But it is also used to generate ‘leads’ or new business from new customers.
+By creating your business website, existing and potential customers will learn about the nature of your business, as well as products and services you provide.
+It is also used as a platform to generate leads or business from customers.

-There are thousands of websites that sell products like yours — and hence thousands of listings on search engine pages like the one above.
-But those searching online rarely look beyond the first page of the search results.
+There are thousands of websites that sell products like yours, which means there are thousands of listings on search engine pages like the one above.
+However, people who search online rarely look beyond the first page of search engine results page (SERP).

-So the objective of SEO is to get your site listed on the first page, as high up on that page as possible.
-In this article, I describe organic SEO using specific techniques to improve your website’s search ranking — for free.
+So the objective of SEO is to get your site listed on the first page, which you can achieve through using specific organic SEO techniques to improve your website’s search ranking, which will eventually help you get traffic for free.

 Related: Beginner’s SEO Guide